Natsoulas/Earthbound/README.md

   <img src="docs/images/earthbound_logo.png" alt="Earthbound Logo" width="400"/>
 </div>

-This repo will serve as a test bed for simulating interesting Near-Earth satellite and space station flight concepts from a guidance and controls perspective.
+This repo serves as a test bed for simulating interesting Near-Earth spacecraft missions from a guidance and controls perspective.

 <div align="center">